mvolkmann/blog/src/rust.md

 ## VS Code

-If using VS Code to edit Rust code there are two main extensions to consider, "Rust" and "Rust-analyzer".
+If VS Code is being used to edit Rust code, there are two main extensions to consider: "Rust" and "Rust-analyzer".
 Both offer similar features which include:

 - syntax highlighting
 - code completion